MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-435-Energy-Efficiency-Standards-Design-Construction-New-Federal-LowRise-Residential-Buildings/subpart-A-Mandatory-Energy-Efficiency-Standards-Federal-LowRise-Residential-Buildings/section-435.2.md

 *IECC* means International Energy Conservation Code.

-*IECC Baseline Building 2004* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in the ICC International Energy Conservation Code, 2004 Supplement Edition, January 2005 (incorporated by reference, see § 435.3).
+*IECC Baseline Building 2004* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in the ICC IECC 2004 (incorporated by reference, see § 435.3).

-*IECC Baseline Building 2009* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in the ICC International Energy Conservation Code, 2009 Edition, January 2009 (incorporated by reference, see § 435.3).
+*IECC Baseline Building 2009* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in the ICC IECC 2009 (incorporated by reference, see § 435.3).

 *IECC Baseline Building 2015* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in the ICC IECC 2015 (incorporated by reference, see § 435.3).

+*IECC Baseline Building 2021* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in the ICC IECC 2021 (incorporated by reference, see § 435.3).

 *Life-cycle cost* means the total cost related to energy conservation measures of owning, operating and maintaining a building over its useful life as determined in accordance with 10 CFR part 436.